oracle-livelabs/analytics-ai/oci-datascience/image-classification/image-classification.md

 * Perform data exploration with Accelerated Data Science (ADS) SDK.
 * Define a custom deep learning model and train the model.
 * Apply transfer learning on a pre-trained model.
-* Save a model to the Data Science Model Catalog.
+* Save a model to the Data Science model catalog.
-* Deploy a model with Data Science Model Deployment.
+* Deploy a model with Data Science model deployment.

 ### Prerequisites